 Although the COVID-19 pandemic has not had a material effect on Fusion Fuel's business to date, we cannot assure you that it will not materially affect Fusion Fuel's business in the future.
 Fusion Fuel has been and will continue monitoring and adjusting as appropriate its operations in response to the COVID-19 pandemic, noting that there have been no positive COVID-19 cases from any of the teams supporting Fusion Fuel projects or activities.
 Although Fusion Fuel has been able to maintain some of its operations during the pandemic and has maintained its engagements with suppliers, other operations have been delayed or suspended under applicable government orders and guidance, including delays or disruptions in Fusion Fuel's research and development, sales, marketing, installation and operations and maintenance activities.
 Although Fusion Fuel's affected manufacturing facilities continue to operate while these orders are in effect and Fusion Fuel's business activities have not been materially impacted to date, Fusion Fuel cannot provide assurances that the COVID-19 pandemic or additional governmental actions in response thereto will not further impact operations.
-For example, if Fusion Fuel's management, employees, contractors, customers or affiliates, such as the third party general contractors with which Fusion Fuel partners for installations, are affected by illness or by preventative measures such as social distancing, Fusion Fuel's operations, demand for Fusion Fuel's product, and installation, maintenance and oversight activities may be disrupted or Fusion Fuel may be required to incur additional costs in order to maintain operations.
+For example, if Fusion Fuel's management, employees, contractors, customers or affiliates, such as the third party general contractors with which Fusion Fuel's product, and installation, maintenance and oversight activities may be disrupted or Fusion Fuel may be required to incur additional costs in order to maintain operations.
 In addition, to the extent that any of Fusion Fuel's employees separate from Fusion Fuel in response to the pandemic or governmental responses to the pandemic, it may be difficult or impossible to replace them.
-Additionally, operations that are not currently impacted could be delayed or suspended at any time in the event of changes to applicable government orders or the interp
+Additionally, operations fuel in response to the pandemic or governmental responses to the interpretation of existing orders.